paritytech/ink-waterfall/README.md

                          canvas-node
 ```

-This way we want to always ensure that our components work properly together.
+This way we want to always ensure that these components work properly together.
 The CI for this project currently tests this pipeline for ink!'s `flipper` example.